sameeraappana8/kudos-project/README.md

 ## Running the Tests

-The Kudos Project has a test suite built with rspec, I could have written more tests for controllers, models if I had more time.
+The Kudos Project has a test suite built with rspec.
 To execute tests call the following in the project directory:

 ```bash
 bundle exec rspec
 ```

+If I had more time I could've implemented fixtures for generating random data for test database.